 I don’t follow everyone who likes or follows my accounts or blogs.
 There are some who support me that I can’t follow back, because I have a list, if you want to call it that, of accounts and blogs that don’t bring good vibes.

 I’m not trying to judge others, but I will not follow people who are just down right not nice.
 I want to scroll and smile.
-I want to support and engage with those I follow, so I try to pick who I follow back with thought and consideration.
+Honestly, I want to support and engage with those I follow, so I try to pick who I follow back with thought and consideration.

+Blogging is bigger than follow for follow.
 I am very well aware that I could boost my numbers and traffic with the follow for follow feeds, but I don’t just do this for numbers.
 Yes, this is my job, but it’s also bigger than that.
 My mental health and feelings will come first when I hit follow, and that isn’t something I’m going to compromise.

 When it comes to growing my following or finding new people, I go to the blogs and accounts that I already enjoy and see who they follow that I may not follow yet.
 It helps me expand my connections and discover new people and blogs.
 I do also participate in some follow trains when they are about engagement and my interests as opposed to follow for follow.